 Renesas Technology Project: Capacity Expansion and Contract Design in a Semiconductor Industry

-Renesas Technology Corp. needs to make costly capacity investment decisions before the demand is realized in fast paced and short product-life cycle environments.
-Within the semiconductor industry, there are foundries, which are dedicated to semiconductor manufacturing and hence are of lower production cost than the semiconductor company.
+Renesas Technology Corp. needs to make costly capacity investment decisions before the demand is realized in fast-paced and short product-life cycle environments.
+Within the semiconductor industry, there are foundries that are dedicated to semiconductor manufacturing and hence are of lower production cost than the semiconductor company.

 Solutia Project: Product Line Complexity Analysis at Solutia

 Solutia, a world-leading manufacturer, produces the interlayer in laminated glass used in automotive and architectural industries.
-Its factory in Massachusetts, USA produces nearly 2,000 products of 17 different product lines.
+Its factory in Massachusetts, USA, produces nearly 2,000 products of 17 different product lines.
 We analyze the product line complexity cost at the operational and planning level.
 At the operational level, we analyze the complexity cost due to change of product specifications and change of demand, which is addressed through global sensitivity analysis of the detailed production scheduling.
-At the planning level, we analyze the complexity cost due to change of product demand, inclusion of new products and addition of new product line.
-Our analysis at this level considers all relevant costs in a sequence dependent lot sizing model of the firm’s operations.
+At the planning level, we analyze the complexity cost due to change of product demand, inclusion of new products, and addition of new product lines.
+Our analysis at this level considers all relevant costs in a sequence-dependent lot-sizing model of the firm’s operations.